All DPV Instructors have been fingerprinted and background checked at both the state and federal level with TBI and the FBI.

 Zero infringements are allowed to become a DPV instructor.

-DPV’s owner & lead instructor, Lael Eccard, has been teaching for 8 years and playing professionally for more than 25.
-He attended Eastern New Mexico University with focus in ‘music business and performance’.
+DPV’s owner & lead instructor, Lael Eccard, has been teaching for 9 years and playing professionally for more than 25.
+He attended Eastern New Mexico University as a Music Business and Performance major.
 He then finished his Music Performance degree at the Musicians Institute in Hollywood, CA.

 Lael, his wife Amanda, and son Kairie, live in the Nashville area, where he focuses nearly all his energy into improving KIDS lives through music.
 Lael quit all else and took a year to fully ‘reboot’ his private instruction business.
 Countless hours at his instruments, in his studio or behind a computer, pushing pencil to staff papers and development of a tiered, goal oriented, song and performance based music program in 3 disciplines had finally been born.
 Drums, Percussion and Voice!
 The relaunch and rebrand became DPV Music Lessons.